 This stunning ancient city sits on a hilltop and has panoramic views across the island from all directions.

+Mdina was the original capital city before Valletta was built and proclaimed.
 In fact, From its inception up until medieval times, Mdina was the capital city of Malta.
+It was built by the Phoenicians as part of a settlement.

 Today, the majority of the luxurious residences of Mdina have been passed down through the generations.